-- A desire to escape
+A desire to escape.

-The majority of adults with an addiction first experimented with drugs before they turned 21.
+The majority of adults with addiction first experimented with drugs before they turned 21.
 The good news is that the rates of teenage drug abuse have been declining.
 If you think your teen is using drugs, there are teen addiction treatment options available.

 Signs of Teen Drug Abuse

 There are many signs that a teen is using drugs.
-It can be difficult to tell the difference between the pangs of adolescence and actual drug use, but parents can be proactive in talking to their teen to find out what’s going on.
+It can be difficult to tell the difference between the pangs of adolescence and actual drug use, but parents can be proactive in talking to their teens to find out what’s going on.